ondiiik/meteoink/README.md

 sensor for measuring indoor temperature and humidity.
 Whole system is powered from one [18650 Li-On battery](https://en.wikipedia.org/wiki/List_of_battery_sizes#Lithium-ion_batteries_(rechargeable)) charged through the USB on ESP board.
-Meteostation is usually operating half a year when refresh time is set to 20 minutes and there is good WiFi access to internet (depends on used battery capacity - also note that showing the radar data on `acep` variant shorten this time 3-times).
+Meteostation is usually operating half a year when refresh time is set to 30 minutes and there is good WiFi signal and internet connection with battery stronger then 4000 mAh.
+This time significantly reduces when e.g. radar data on `acep` are displayed.

 ## Wiring